okhsunrog/okhsunrog-blog/src/posts/archinstall-zfs/index.md

 I thought long about which installation scenarios need to be supported.
 In the end, I got three main modes:

 **1. Full Disk** - for those who want to dedicate the entire disk to ZFS.
 Here I implemented full partitioning automation through sgdisk.
-The installer first clears GPT and MBR signatures (hello, problems with old partition remnants!), then creates a fresh GPT table and cuts partitions: EFI partition at 500MB, optionally swap partition at the end of the disk, and everything else - for ZFS.
+The installer first clears GPT and MBR signatures (hello, problems with old partition remnants!), then creates a fresh GPT table and creates partitions: EFI partition at 500MB, optionally swap partition at the end of the disk, and everything else - for ZFS.

 **2. New Pool** - for dual-boot scenarios.
 You already have Windows on the first half of the disk?
 No problem!
 Specify a free partition, the installer will create a ZFS pool on it and install the system there.
 You can use an existing EFI partition or create a new one.